-This Is How Often You Really Should Be Shutting Down Your Computer
+This Is How Often You Should Shut Down Your Computer

 Most computers have three levels of low-power states when they’re not in use: sleeping, hibernating, and shut down.

 In sleep mode, your computer shuts down portions of itself but saves a snapshot of what you were doing so you can get right back to where you were, says Geek Squad Agent Derek Meister.
 Hibernate mode is similar but shuts more things off for deeper sleep and less power.
 The main difference you’d notice is the time it takes to boot back up, says Brad Nichols, a technician with technology repair service company Staymobile.
 Sleep mode will boot your computer back up within a few seconds of moving the mouse, but it might take a few minutes to come out of hibernation.
 Shutting down your laptop fully means your computer is totally powered off and uses almost no power.
-Learn the best way to charge a device so its battery lasts longer.
+Don’t miss these hidden reasons your Internet is running slow.

 While sleep mode does suck up a bit more power than a laptop that’s shut down, the difference is pretty negligible.
 “You’re talking maybe a dollar’s worth of savings on your electric bill,” says Meister.
 If you’re worried about cutting down your energy costs, you’re better off unplugging chargers that aren’t in use or turning off a printer until you need it, he says.